 Print this hand-out about financial aid basics especially for prospective and new students and their families.

-You and your student each need to apply online for a federal Personal Identification Number (PIN) .
-Your PIN serves as your electronic signature.
-Your PIN will be available at the time of application so you can use it immediately.
-You will use your PIN to sign financial aid documents, to check on the status of your FAFSA, make corrections, and check parent loan history.
+If you haven't already, you and your student need to apply online for a FSA ID.
+Your FSA ID serves as your electronic signature.
+Your FSA ID will be available at the time of application so you can use it immediately to electronically sign your FAFSA.
+You will use your FSA ID to sign other financial aid documents, check the status of your FAFSA, make corrections and check your loan history.

 New!
 FAFSA filers can now complete their tax information automatically using the IRS Data Retrieval option.
 It takes approximately 1-2 weeks for the IRS to make the data available if you filed an electronic return (6-8 weeks if you mailed a paper return).
 When prompted, follow the links to retrieve your tax information from the IRS and transfer it to your FAFSA -- this makes filling out your FAFSA easier and eliminates time-consuming errors.
 Get all the data retrieval and tax transcript details online.